14 Best PR Tools 2026 (Review & Comparison)

 Does the platform help teams create, distribute, and manage press releases, coordinate campaigns, track engagement, and report results?
 Modern PR software should support the full cycle from outreach to analytics and learning.

 A useful PR CRM does more than store contacts.
-Teams need to manage relationships, segment contacts, store context, and track interactions with journalists, bloggers, and publishers over time.
+Teams need to manage relationships, segment contacts, store context, and track media interactions with journalists, bloggers, and publishers over time.

 Effective pitching requires finding the right journalists, contacting the right publications, and coordinating outreach without duplication.
-Strong pitching tools help teams connect efficiently while maintaining personalization, especially when you follow best practices for pitching your story to journalists.
+Strong pitching tools help teams connect efficiently while maintaining personalisation, especially when you follow best practices for pitching your story to journalists.

 PR tools should reduce friction, not add it.
 Teams benefit from platforms that support collaboration, approvals, shared assets, and multi-user workflows without heavy onboarding.